PatoTey/MyCartList/README.md

-A little ship list i did for my mom!
+A little shop list I did for my mom!